 Product Highlight

 Although I find this Vortex scope great overall, the best feature is the precision glide erector.
+The precision glide erector system and consistent eye relief really stood out during testing and made the scope very easy and intuitive to use in the field.
 It made using the scope so much easier, providing me with improved precision.

 Key Features